ShakeefAhmedRakin/MobInsight-API-Project/README.md

 ## Features

-- Search field to display phones based on name.
+- Search field to display phones based on the search criteria.
-- The fetched phone details will be shown once you press on the "Details" button.
-[WIP]
+- The phone details will be shown once you press on search.
+- Further details will be shown once the "Details" button is pressed.
 - 'Show All' button to display the rest of the phones.

-[WIP]
+_Note: The algorithm used to display and redisplay the product cards is not efficient and optimal.
+It was implemented this way to grasp some concepts of JavaScript._

 ## Demo

-Explore the current state of the project through the live demo [here](https://shakeefahmedrakin.github.io/MobInsight-API-Project).
+Explore the project through the live demo [here](https://shakeefahmedrakin.github.io/MobInsight-API-Project).

 ## Getting Started